onnx/onnx/docs/IR.md

 ## Standard data types

 There are two official ONNX variants; the main distinction between the two is found in the supported types.
-The neural-network-only __ONNX__ definition recognizes only tensors as input and output types, while the Classical Machine Learning extension, __ONNX-ML__ also recognizes sequences and maps.
+As mentioned earlier, the __ONNX__ definition recognizes only tensors as input and output types, while the Classical Machine Learning extension. __ONNX-ML__ also recognizes sequences and maps.

-The following data types are supported by ONNX for inputs and outputs of graphs and nodes.
-They also define the types used for the initializer values of a graph.
+The following data types are supported by ONNX for inputs and outputs of graphs and nodes as well as the the initializers of a graph.

 Primitive numeric, string, and Boolean types MUST be used as elements of tensors.
 Maps and sequences MUST contain tensors as values.